-11. Allotments off Main Street, Haworth Location West of Main Street/north of Size 0.45ha.
-Proximity to community served (ref NPPF 100a) Site sits on the western edge thoroughfare and north of its holders village-wide, but give is in reasonably close proximi it serves.
+11. Allotments off Main Street, Haworth Location West of Main Street/north of Weaver's Hill car park, Haworth.
+Size o.45ha.
+Proximity to community served (ref NPPF 100a) Site sits on the western edge of Haworth village.
+Just off the village's main commercial thoroughfare and north of its main car park.
+The site potentially serves allotment holders village-wide, but given the village's small size, it is fair to say that the green space is in reasonably close proximity to (and reasonably accessible to) the community it serves.
 Local in character/extensive tract of land? (ref NPPF 100c) Yes - fully occupied.
-Many of areas within their allotted sp Landscape significance, e.g. beauty, tranquillity (ref NPPF 100b) Yes - identified as a 'key open as making 'a positive contribu flowers, plants or vegetables Historic significance (ref NPPF 100b) None known.
+Many of the tenants have sheds and sitting areas within their allotted space.
+Landscape significance, e.g. beauty, tranquillity (ref NPPF 100b) Yes - identified as a 'key open space' in the Haworth Conservation Area Appraisal and as making 'a positive contribution to character'.
+Well-tended with all plots growing flowers, plants or vegetables during season.
+Also hens kept on two of the allotments.
+Historic significance (ref NPPF 100b) None known.
 Recreational value (ref NPPF 100b) Yes - fully occupied.
-Many of allotted space.
+Many of the tenants have sheds and sitting areas within their allotted space.
 Wildlife richness (ref NPPF 100b) Limited local value.
-Summary Assessment/ Basis for Recommendation This is an important commun proximity to the community recreational resource, as evi landscape significance.
-Given demonstrably special space Recommendation Designate as Local Green Sp
+Summary Assessment/ Basis for Recommendation This is an important community site, both local in character and in reasonably close proximity to the community it serves.
+It has particular local significance as a recreational resource, as evidenced by its full occupation and waiting list, and also landscape significance.
+Given its intensive use and obvious popularity, it is a demonstrably special space for local people.
+Recommendation Designate as Local Green Space.